-Every day, over 1,000 injuries and nine fatalities are caused by distracted driving in the U.S. - and up to 6,000 fatal crashes each year may be caused by drowsy drivers.
-This indicates a major need for driver monitoring to help improve road safety.
-While AI in automotive has historically focused on what’s going on outside of the vehicle, OEMs and Tier 1 suppliers are beginning to turn cameras and sensors inwards, using AI to gather insight on what’s going on with the people inside the vehicle.
-And looking ahead to the evolution of autonomous capabilities, consumers will shift away from assessing a vehicle’s driving performance to focusing on the best in-cabin experience.
+While AI in automotive has historically focused on what’s going on outside of the vehicle, OEMs and Tier 1 suppliers are beginning to turn cameras and sensors inwards, using AI to understand all things human within a vehicle.
+New regulations such as the European New Car Assessment Programme (Euro NCAP) are requiring next-generation safety features including advanced driver state monitoring, child presence detection and more.
+And looking ahead to the future of mobility, consumers will shift away from assessing a vehicle’s driving performance to focusing on the best in-cabin experience.
 Whether or not I’m behind the controls, which car can keep me the safest?
 The most productive?
 The most entertained?
 The most relaxed?

 “Affectiva’s new product moves the company into the autonomous vehicles sector, an industry receiving a lot of interest and investment.
 The decision could help the startup differentiate its business from competitors in emotion-sensing technology, which include EMOSpeech and Vokaturi.”